yousefelassal/quote-cron/README.md

 > For it was not into my ear you whispered, but into my heart.
 It was not my lips you kissed, but my soul.

 > When deeds and words are in accord, the whole world is transformed.

+> It is impossible to love and to be wise.